-Updating old doors with new glass door knobs.
+Updating old doors with new glass door knobs and hinges.

 The door that we use the most is the first in line for some attention, the bathroom door.
 It closes but it doesn't match the rest of our glass knobs.

-This post is sponsored by Wayfair and Nostalgic Warehouse.
+This post is sponsored by Nostalgic Warehouse.
 I did receive product but, as always, all opinions are my own.

 So when Nostalgic Warehouse reached out to me, I knew it was the perfect campaign for us.
 We were asked to pick out new door knobs for one room of the house from Nostalgic Warehouse's beautiful selection.

 Although the main door closed without an issue, the closet door was another matter.
 We haven't been able to close it properly since we moved in and every time you would open the main bathroom door, it would hit the closet door.

 The closet door knob was a real mess.
 There was old paint all over it and the door frame was in need of repair.
-I knew it was in bad shape, but I never realized how bad until I started taking pictures.
 Eeeek!